Black Friday (1944): Background

-By September, 1944, it had become urgent for the Allies to clear both banks of the Scheldt estuary in order to open the port of Antwerp to Allied shipping, thus easing logistical burdens in their supply lines stretching hundreds of miles from Normandy eastward to the Siegfried Line on the border with Germany.
-Since the Allied forces had landed in Normandy, France on 6 June 1944 *D-Day), the British Second Army had pushed into the Low Countries and captured Brussels, Belgium, and Antwerp, the latter city with its port still intact.
-The advance halted with the British in possession of Antwerp, while the Germans still controlled the Scheldt Estuary.
+By September 1944, it had become urgent for the Allies to clear both banks of the Scheldt estuary to open the port of Antwerp to Allied shipping, thus easing logistical burdens in their supply lines stretching hundreds of miles from Normandy eastward to the Siegfried Line on the border with Germany.
+Since the Allied forces had landed in Normandy, France, on 6 June 1944 (D-Day), the British Second Army had pushed into the Low Countries and captured Brussels, Belgium, and Antwerp, the latter city with its port still intact but rendered useless.
+The advance halted with the British in possession of Antwerp, while the Germans still controlled the Scheldt estuary.
 Nothing was done about the blocked Antwerp ports during September because most of the strained Allied resources were allocated to Operation Market Garden, a bold plan for a single thrust into Germany which began on September 17.
-In the meantime, German forces in the Scheldt were able to plan a defense.
+In the meantime, German forces in the Scheldt were able to plan a defence.

 In early October, after Market Garden had failed with heavy losses, Allied forces led by the First Canadian Army set out to bring the port of Antwerp under control.
 The well-established German defenders staged an effective delaying action.
-Complicated by the waterlogged terrain, the Battle of the Scheldt proved to be an especially grueling and costly campaign.
+Complicated by the waterlogged terrain, the Battle of the Scheldt proved to be an especially gruelling and costly campaign.
 Historians have largely ignored it until recent years.
-After five weeks of difficult fighting, the First Canadian Army, bolstered by attached troops from several other countries, was successful in winning the Scheldt after numerous amphibious assaults, crossings of canals, and fighting over open ground.
+After five weeks of difficult fighting, the First Canadian Army, bolstered by attached troops from several other countries, won the Scheldt after numerous amphibious assaults, crossings of canals, and fighting over open ground.
 Both land and water were heavily mined, and the Germans defended their retreating front line with artillery and snipers.

 The Allies finally cleared the port areas on November 8, but at a cost of 12,873 casualties (killed, wounded, or missing), half of them Canadians.